 Here are some tips and helpful tools if you are considering selling your motorcycle.

-Whenever possible, do not disclose your home address or location of the motorcycle stored when advertising, and when a potential buyer wants to see the bike, try to meet in a neutral location.
-There have been a number of instances of theft where the bike was up for sale with the address listed in the ad or a potential “buyer” came to the home but did not purchase, and then the bike was stolen.
+Whenever possible, do not disclose your home address or the location where the motorcycle stored when advertising.
+Whenever possible, take pictures of the motorcycle at a public location.
+If a potential buyer wants to see the bike, try to meet in a neutral location.
+There have been a number of instances of theft when the bike was up for sale with the address listed in the ad or a potential “buyer” came to the home but did not purchase, and then the bike was stolen.
 Although there is no way to be sure the two were related, it is better to be on the safe side.

 If you’re allowing someone to test-ride the bike, verify that he or she is qualified, experienced enough to handle the ride and has the proper credentials, including a motorcycle license/endorsement.
 Make certain anyone test-riding your motorcycle is wearing a DOT approved helmet (where required by law) and proper safety apparel.
 (Optional: You could ask for the down payment as a measure of collateral.)